 Here are my profiles at some sites I actively use:

-I purposely do not have accounts at ResearchGate or Academia.edu.
+I do not have accounts at ResearchGate or Academia.edu for the reasons described here.